P86/cheet-sheet/Pull request review checklist.md

 - [ ] Classes, modules are loosely coupled and dependencies between calsses are minimized.
 - [ ] Any part of code can't be replaced by library function.
 - [ ] Methods don't return nulls if it is not neccessary eg. instead of empty collection.
-- [ ] Methods don't have too many arguments (more than 5 it  or out arguments.
+- [ ] Methods don't have too many arguments or out arguments.
 - [ ] Methods are doing single thing.
 - [ ] Logic in method is on same abstraction level.